 Paul Kurtz

-Paul Kurtz is the founder and chairman of the Center for Inquiry Transnational in Amherst, NY. and also chairman of CFI's federated organizations, including the Committee for Scientific Inquiry and the Council for Secular Humanism.
-He founded Prometheus Books and is the editor-in-chief of Free Inquiry Magazine.
-Kurtz is Professor Emeritus of Philosophy at the State University of New York at Buffalo.
+Paul Kurtz was the founder and longtime chair of the Center for Inquiry in Amherst, N.Y. and its federated organizations, including the Committee for Skeptical Inquiry and the Council for Secular Humanism.
+Kurtz also founded Prometheus Books.
+Kurtz was Professor Emeritus of Philosophy at the State University of New York at Buffalo.

 biography /// wikipedia entry /// bibliography /// call for papers